 Bill Coore & Ben Crenshaw (2018)

-Arnold Palmer (1995)
+$$Arnold Palmer (1995)

-Robert Trent Jones Jr. (1982, renovated 2014)
+$$Robert Trent Jones Jr. (1982, renovated 2014)

 Photos by Google

-Best months: Apr, May, Jun, Jul, Aug, Sep, Oct
+Best months: May, Jun, Jul, Aug, Sep, Oct

 Scramble plans the trip.
 Your crew plays the golf.

-Build Your TripWisconsin Triangle Trail data is part of Scramble's catalog of 131 destinations and 1026 independently researched courses.
+Build Your TripWisconsin Triangle Trail data is part of Scramble's catalog of 128 destinations and 971 independently researched courses.
 Weather data from 20 years of Open-Meteo; awards compiled from Golf Digest, Golfweek, and state-level rankings.

-Published April 2026.
+Published June 2026.
 Updated when the data or Scramble’s recommendations change.